gswain3316/pdsmanagement/README.md

   - [License](#license)

 ## Short description
 Our project focuses on the problem of managing food & supplies across all the states/districts of the country.
-We came up with a model to minimize the human effort as much as possible so as to easily manage rations/supplies across multiple states by distribution through our application.
+We came up with a model to minimize the human effort as much as possible so as to easily manage rations/supplies across multiple states by distribution through our API application.

 ### What's the problem?